hakaru-dev/hakaru/docs/index.md

 ## Introduction ##

-This section introduces probabilistic programming and illustrates how Hakaru can be used to solve and describe these types of problems, how to install Hakaru on your machine, and some sample programs to get you started.
+The Introduction presents probabilistic programming and illustrates how Hakaru can be used to solve and describe these types of problems, how to install Hakaru on your machine, and some sample programs to get you started.

 ### [What is Probabilistic Programming?](intro/probprog)